-If you are a total beginner at singing and you would like to begin, then you should start slowly by finding your voice and copying some simple EASY SONGS TO SING (this will be an internal link when it is published) to replicate.
+If you are a total beginner at singing and you would like to begin, then you should start slowly by finding your voice and copying some simple easy songs to sing to replicate.
 When you begin to learn about your voice and your own personal vocal range, remember that you may start off rough but with time you will improve by heaps.

 Taking singing lessons is the best way to really delve into becoming a singer.
 Learning how to sing with a vocal coach right from the start can actually be very beneficial as you will not develop bad habits when singing and you will also learn how best to take care of your voice.